-The years 2016-2021 are such exciting times on the U.S. West Coast.
-In Southern California, we have higher sea surface temperatures than ever recorded in our 100 years of sampling, a strong El Nino on record, and a drought that is plaguing the State.
-Many questions about our ocean still need to be answered.
+The year 2015 is such an exciting time on the U.S. West Coast.
+We have higher sea surface temperatures than we recorded in our 100 year sampling, we have the strongest El Nino on record, and a four year drought that is plaguing the State of California.
+Many questions about this winter are unanswered.
 Will we have flooding from a series of storms bringing above normal precipitation?
 Will we have larger, more energetic waves that will cause coastal erosion and shoreline damage?
-Will we be able to quantify the effects of ocean acidification on our ecosystems?
 Long term, sustained observations and user friendly products are more critical than ever.
 Advocating for the Ocean Observing Systems makes sense.
 Thanks to all the scientists and community participants who are committed to Ocean Observing, promoting the understanding and preservation of our ocean resources.